michael-hirschmugl/DirAC-Octave/README.md

 # DirAC-Octave
 Octave (Matlab) implementation of DirAC (directional audio coding).

-### my_dirac.m
+### dirac.m
 Main script file.
-Reads B-format ambisonics file "Output2D-singleSig-B-Format.wav" and seperates it into direct and diffuse components which are written to .wav files as well.
+Reads B-format ambisonics file "Output3D-B-Format.wav" and seperates it into direct and diffuse components which are written to .wav files as well.
 The diffuse component is not decorrelated and the generated files have 48 channels.
 The channels are specified as virtual sound sources in the file des.3.48.9.txt.
 This file is actually a